-Pinocchio will be screened at the IU Cinema on December 8 at 1 pm as part of the Art and a Movie series and CINEkids International Children’s Film Series.
-Beforehand, there will be a free pre-screening tour and family program, entitled “Dine and Pinocchio in Focus,” at 12 pm at the Eskenazi Museum of Art.
+Never Look Away will be screened at the IU Cinema on March 1 as part of the Art and a Movie series and the International Arthouse Series.
+There will be a pre-screening talk at the Eskenazi Museum of Art at 3 pm.

 Leah Marie Chizek is a graduate assistant in the Department of Works on Paper at the Eskenazi Museum of Art.
 She is currently a dual-master’s candidate in art history and library science, with an emphasis on rare books and manuscripts.